Muste8/ruby/ruby/ruby-on-rails/classwork/blog/README.md

 ### Delete (D)

 Signed-in users can delete a category.
 A delete button is included on the category's show view.

+## Category Count

+The number of articles within each category is displayed next to the category name on the category index page.

 ## Style